srctool/camouflage-kotlin/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at contact@srctool.org.
-All complaints will be reviewed and investigated promptly and fairly.
+If you experience or witness unacceptable behavior, report it to the project team at contact@srctool.org.

+When reporting, please include (if possible):
+- A description of what happened and why it is unacceptable
+- Links, issue numbers, commit references, or screenshots (if available)
+- Date/time and location (repository, issue/PR link, chat, etc.)
+- Your preferred contact information for follow-up

+For non-sensitive concerns, you may also open an issue referencing "Code of Conduct" for transparency.

+We will review and investigate all reports promptly and fairly.
+You can expect an initial response within 72 hours.
+We may ask for additional information to aid the investigation.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+We will keep reports confidential to the extent possible and share details only with individuals who need the information to resolve the issue.
+All community leaders must respect the privacy and security of reporters.

+If you are in immediate danger, contact local emergency services first.

 ## Enforcement Guidelines